garrandall/popular-music-data/tracks/heaven-nu-flavor.md

 I'm praying that soon you'll be here with me

-Heaven, heaven oh heaven cant you help me
+Heaven, heaven oh heaven can't you help me
 I looked in her eyes now shes all I see
-Heaven oh heaven cant you help me
+Heaven oh heaven can't you help me
 I'm down on my knees please, heaven

-Heaven....
+Heaven...